Unity-Technologies/Unity-Robotics-Hub/tutorials/pick_and_place/moveit_file_descriptions.md

 **joint_limits.yaml**

-- Velocity and acceleratoin limits for individual joints on robot used when planning a trajectory that is time constrained.
+- Velocity and acceleration limits for individual joints on robot used when planning a trajectory that is time constrained.

 **kinematics.yaml**